FlavScents AInsights Entry: Raspberry Ketone (CAS: 5471-51-2)

 2. Sensory Profile

-Raspberry ketone is known for its sweet, fruity, and berry-like aroma, closely resembling that of fresh raspberries.
-It is often described as having a moderate to strong intensity with a high diffusion rate.
-The compound serves as an impact note in flavor formulations, providing a distinct raspberry character.
-Odor thresholds are not well-documented, but it is typically used in low concentrations due to its potent aroma.
+Raspberry ketone is renowned for its sweet, fruity aroma that closely resembles that of fresh raspberries.
+It is often described as having a berry-like, floral, and slightly woody scent.
+The compound is used as an impact note in flavor formulations, providing a strong, recognizable raspberry character.
+Its odor threshold is relatively low, making it effective even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature